One of iPhone 12's most intriguing rumors: A 120Hz display

-Apple is holding a virtual event on Tuesday where we're expecting to get a first look at the iPhone 12.
+Apple is holding a virtual event today where we're expecting to get a first look at the iPhone 12.
+Here's how to watch the virtual event live.
 While there have been tons of credible rumors about the new phone's price, specs and potential 5G capabilities, one of the more interesting potential features we've heard about is a 120Hz screen refresh rate -- double that of the iPhone 11.
 The number of hertz a phone screen is able to display refers to the number of frames per second, determining how fast and smooth the phone screen feels when you're scrolling through apps and web pages, and how smooth supported games feel.

 Read more: All the iPhone 12 rumors you need to know

-It's rumored that there will be four iPhone 12 models launched on Tuesday: the iPhone 12 Mini (5.4-inch), the iPhone 12 and 12 Pro (6.1-inch), and the iPhone 12 Pro Max (6.7-inch).
+It's rumored that there will be four iPhone 12 models launched: the iPhone 12 Mini (5.4-inch), the iPhone 12 and 12 Pro (6.1-inch), and the iPhone 12 Pro Max (6.7-inch).
 Some reports say that the iPhone 12 Pro and the iPhone 12 Pro Max will have a 120Hz refresh rate, while the base iPhone 12 will have a 60Hz refresh rate.

 Most phones -- including the iPhone 11 -- have a 60Hz refresh rate.
 But some higher-end models, including the Samsung Galaxy S20 and the OnePlus 8 Pro, have a rate of 120Hz, so it's not a surprise that Apple would add that to its repertoire.